LelandB/locus-analytics/README.md

 # Design Thoughts and Implementation

 My initial thoughts on looking at the data was that there were no numerical values.
 A pie chart or bar graph would provide little information to the viewer.
-I noticed that the companies could be grouped by either their
+I noticed that the companies could be grouped by either their Activity or Object.
+I chose a tree graph to best visualize the data in an easy to read/understand manner.
+It's visually more interesting than a bar chart that sums up the number of companies grouped under an Activity/Object and you can easily see which companies are grouped in which cluster.
+As there are multiple ways of clustering the data, I added in a switch for the viewer to choose their data-grouping.

+If this was a full project for a client, I would add a feature that let you color companies by clustering so when you switched views you could have a better understanding of the two groupings at once.